About Kathy Rhodes

 – Southern Kentucky Book Fest (Bowling Green KY)

 – Mississippi Delta Literary Festival (Greenville MS)

 – Council for the Written Word (Franklin TN)

 Rhodes was an officer and on the Board of Directors for her former county and state literary organizations.
 She was co-director of the national Oxford Creative Nonfiction Conference (Oxford, MS, 2010 and 2013).
 She is also a part-time program instructor for Williamson County, Tennessee, Parks and Recreation, and teaches occasional writing classes on the Franklin campus.

 For eight years Rhodes was Publisher/Editor of the e-zine Muscadine Lines: A Southern Journal, ISSN 1554-8449.
 MLASJ published the works of 361 emerging and established writers in 38 states and ten countries, including Pushcart winners, nationally known journalists, and an excerpt from the second novel of the late Doug Marlette.

-A former English teacher, Rhodes earned a BA in English and Education at Delta State University, where she was a President’s List scholar and winner of the Annie Caulfield Winston Writing Award, and then did graduate studies at the University of Memphis.
-She currently lives in the Nashville, Tennessee, area, where she gardens, kayaks, writes, reads, and enjoys walks with her buff merle cocker spaniel puppy, Heidi Deering.
+A former English teacher, Rhodes earned a BA in English and Education at Delta State University, where she was a President’s List scholar and winner of the Annie Caulfield Winston Writing Award, and then did graduate studies in technical writing at the University of Memphis.
+She currently lives in the Nashville, Tennessee, area, where she gardens, kayaks, writes, reads, and enjoys walks with her buff merle cocker spaniel, Heidi Deering.